 - Stir egg whites into the egg yolk mixture and serve immediately or refrigerate and serve within 3 hours.

--I used powdered date sugar, but powdered white sugar is traditional (for quick dissolving).
-You could also use any powdered sweetener for sweetness.
+- I used powdered date sugar because I’m like that… However, powdered white sugar is traditional and will dissolve better.
+You could use any alternative powdered sweetener in this recipe.

--Use cultured milk and cream for a probiotic drink!
+- Use cultured milk, yogurt and/or cream for a probiotic drink!

 - If you want to make a whole batch of spiked eggnog, add the rum into the yolk mixture.
 Otherwise leave it out so that your guests can add it to their individual drinks.